 Ivory Tower is a weekly round-table discussion that focuses on news and events from the perspective of academicians from across Central New York.
-The show is hosted by David Chanatry, Professor of Journalism, Utica College and Director of the New York Reporting Project.
+The show is hosted by David Chanatry, Professor of Journalism, Utica University and Director of the New York Reporting Project.

 Anirban Acharya is a Professor of Practice in the Department of Political Science, Le Moyne College.
 He has a PhD in Political Science from Syracuse University, and M.Phil in Economics from the Indira Gandhi Institute of Development Research, India.
 Anirban is interested in Political Economy, International Relations, Comparative Politics, South Asia, and US Foreign Policy.